Confrontation

 Jasher 15:27-28

-And Sarai said, “This man is my husband, and I said to you that he was my brother for I was afraid unless you should put him to death through wickedness.”
+Sarai replied, “He is my husband.
+I said he was my brother because I was afraid you might kill him in wickedness.”

-And the king kept away from Sarai, and the plagues of the angel of the Lord ceased from him and his household; and Pharaoh knew that he was smitten on account of Sarai, and the king was greatly astonished at this.
+After that, Pharaoh stayed away from Sarai, and the angel of the Lord’s plagues ceased from him and his household.
+Pharaoh understood he had been struck because of Sarai, and he was deeply amazed.

 Pharaoh confronts Abram